BrunoFrancesco97/Software_Architectures/Task 4/readme.md

   <img src="/Task%204/img/exercises.png" width="400">
 </p>

+Now you can complete the exercise, some files are already written and they are in _tests_ folder in the main root of this task.
+When a file is given and solution is calculated, a result page will be showed (image below)

 ## Future improvements
 In order to improve the demo proposed, some improvements are shown below:
 - Integration of missing features proposed in the previous tasks